Worker’s compensation insurance covers employees’ medical expenses and lost wages after an injury at work.

 The PA Workers Compensation Act defines all available benefits to workers in Pennsylvania.
 It also includes the conditions under which they are payable and the modes of payment.
 Under this act, with some exceptions, workers' comp is mandatory to provide for most employers.

 Each state sets its maximum compensation rates based on state workers' comp laws.
 Accordingly, Pennsylvania has seen a steady increase in rates over the last five years:

 |Year||Max.
 Comp Rate||% Change in Rate|

-PA workman’s comp laws don’t just provide for your employees who are injured on the job, or to boost worker morale.
+PA workman’s comp laws don’t just provide for your employees who are injured on the job or to boost worker morale.
 While it offers them a variety of accident coverage, it also protects you and your business.

 With worker’s comp insurance, employees give up their right to hold you responsible for workplace safety and accidents.
-Not only does it cover risk, but also offers immunity from liability.
+Not only does it cover risk, but it also offers immunity from liability.